 Movano: the new kid on the block

-New to 2022 and introduced at CES 2022 is the Movano smart ring.
+Introduced at CES 2022 is the Movano smart ring.

-This smart ring hopes to get women of all ages in touch with their bodies by asking questions about how they feel and tons of health data points, including sleep, heart rate, heart rate variability, activity, respiration, temperature, and blood oxygen levels, and much more.
+This smart ring hopes to get women of all ages in touch with their bodies by asking questions about how they feel and tons of health data points, including sleep, heart rate, heart rate variability, activity, respiration, temperature, blood oxygen levels, and much more.

 The Movano Ring believes in collecting accurate health data, tracking health trends, AND listening to your own assessment of how your body feels.

 The team at Movano says that their smart ring and its companion app will help users (and their caretakers or healthcare providers) make sense of all the ring’s data by providing personalized and intelligent feedback.

 Movano’s ring is expected to be Oura’s biggest and most legitimate competitor.
 It will likely cost substantially less than the Oura, making it a great option for people wanting to try a smart ring for the first time.

 We expect Movano’s smart ring to launch publically in the upcoming year.

 - Have you ever wanted to feel someone else’s heartbeat on your finger?
 Maybe your wife or your husband?
 If so, for just $699, the HB Ring is for you.
 Although the proper luxury models cost $2,990 and, well, it doesn’t really do anything else.